View courses in

 Undergraduate Prerequisites: ENG EK 301 and CAS MA 226.

 Fundamentals of engineering dynamics.
-Kinetics and kinematics of rigid bodies in two and three dimensions.
-Newton's Laws.
-Lagrangian methods.
+Linear and angular momentum principles.
+Kinematics and kinetics of particles.
+Kinematics and kinetics of rigid bodies in two dimensions.
+Energy methods.
 Introduction to mechanical vibrations.
-4 cr

 ENG ME 303: Fluid Mechanics